Michael Gough: Awards and nominations

 Gough won Broadway's 1979 Tony Award as Best Actor (Featured Role – Play) for Bedroom Farce.
 He was also nominated in the same category in 1988 for Breaking the Code.

-In 1957 he won a BAFTA TV Award and in 1971, was nominated for a BAFTA Film Award for his work in The Go-Between.
+In 1957 Gough won a BAFTA TV Award and in 1971, was nominated for a BAFTA Film Award for his work in The Go-Between.

-He was nominated for a Drama Desk Award Outstanding Featured Actor in a Play in 1979 for Bedroom Farce and again in 1988 for Breaking the Code.
+Gough was nominated for a Drama Desk Award Outstanding Featured Actor in a Play in 1979 for Bedroom Farce and again in 1988 for Breaking the Code.